ahhoefel/parser2/src/main/java/com/github/ahhoefel/design.md

 - Concatenating strings must be fast and easy.
 Mutable strings are supported through arrays.
 - go style duck typed interfaces.

+Scoping

+func foo(x int) {
+  var y int
+  func bar (z int) int {
+     var y int // allowed because y is not in scope. func yolo() { } // new function in bar scope foo(z) // allowed because foo is in scope. biz() // allowed? is biz declared statically within foo?
+  }
+  func biz () {
+     func yolo() { } // new function in biz scope.
+Doesn't conflict with yolo from bar. func bar() { // not allowed.
+Can't redeclare bar in foo.
+     }
+     func yolo() {

+     }
+  }
+  func pho() {} // not allowed.
+Can't redeclare in the file scope. if x {
+    var y // not allowed.
+Can't redefine a variable in the same scope. var w
+  }
+  if x {
+    var w // allowed because the previous declaration is an inner scope.
+  }
+  w = 1 // not allowed. because w is not longer in scope.
+}

+func pho() {
+  bar() // not allowed because bar is not in scope.
+}

+scope file
+  func foo
+  func pho
+  scope foo
+    func bar
+    func biz
+    var y
+    scope bar
+      func yolo
+    scope biz
+      func yolo
+    scope if
+      var w
+    scope if
+      var w

+  pho

+Unique names